 TotallyEV’s verdict on the Volkswagen ID.3

-It’s practical: where it’ll comfortably seat five adults.
-Spacious: with a large boot capacity and plenty of storage compartments around the cabin.
-Fun to drive: its rear-wheel-drive system and suspension setup make it a driver’s car.
-Defeats range anxiety: where the 58 kWh Pro Performance will achieve around 230 miles on a single charge.
-And affordable: where it costs around £10,000 less than the equivalent Tesla Model 3 and further, slots in at an extremely competitive price over its rivals.
+It’s practical, where it’ll comfortably seat five adults.
+Spacious, with a large boot capacity and plenty of storage compartments around the cabin.
+Fun to drive, as its rear-wheel-drive system and suspension setup make it a driver’s car.
+Defeats range anxiety, as the 58 kWh Pro Performance will achieve around 230 miles on a single charge.
+Affordable, where it costs around £10,000 less than the equivalent Tesla Model 3 and further, slots in at an extremely competitive price over its rivals.

 Ultimately, if you’re looking for the best all-round electric hatchback, you should look no further than the ID.3.
 It’s a fantastic car that rightfully deserves TotallyEV’s coveted Best Buy award.